kaiqi123/CKTF/README.md

 # Contrastive Knowledge Transfer Framework (CKTF)

-This repo implements the ICASSP 2023 paper:
+This repo implements the paper published in ICASSP 2023 (Oral):

 "A Contrastive Knowledge Transfer Framework for Model Compression and Transfer Learning" (termed CKTF).

+The link of the paper is: https://arxiv.org/pdf/2303.07599.pdf.

 ## Installation